 If you are on a low income and paying rent, you may be entitled to housing benefit.

-The discretionary housing payment (DHP) scheme provides claimants with further financial assistance with their housing costs and council tax.
+The discretionary housing payment (DHP) scheme provides claimants with further financial assistance with their housing costs.

 If you are currently receiving housing benefit or council tax benefit we will check entitlement to your benefit from time to time.